 Beware of sham agents.
-They tie up clients for a year, for a fee, and do nothing.
-The rate of placement is low, so they get away with poor customer service and no connections, background or insights into publishing.
+They tie up clients for a year, for a fee, but do nothing.
+The rate of placement is low.
+They get away with poor customer service and no connections, background or insights into publishing.

 Beware of contributing editors and illustrators.
 By small print contract, they take ownership of any edits and art they add to original work.
-Publishing houses reject complications of these royalty splits with joint actors.
+Publishing houses reject complications of most royalty splits with joint actors.

 Beware of fake freelance jobs.
-Online resources that require upfront bank account information may be hoaxes.
+Online resources requiring upfront bank account information may be hoaxes.
 Carefully research job postings.
 Every offer of professional assistance should be considered suspect.

 Beware of pay-to-play publishing houses.
 They open with overpriced publishing packages, then move to a new scam or the same scam under a new name.
-There is no book selling expertise or distribution network.
+They rarely have book selling expertise or distribution networks.

 Beware of online magazines.
 Some models are rights grabs.
 With small payments, they take control of past, present and future earnings or divert rights to another predator.
 SFWA tracks bad actors in Writer Beware.

 Beware of writing contests.
 Were past winners from the same publishing house?
 Outside writers may contribute to awards for insiders.
 Who owns the story at the conclusion of the too-good-to-be-true competition?

 Beware of contracts.
 Creative writing arrangements may infringe upon copyrights and trademarks.
-Unforeseen delays and problems may result in claims for expanded interests for contributors' share of work.
+Unforeseen delays and problems may give rise to claims for expanded interests in contributors' share of the work.

 Beware of hackers.
 Non-secure sites serve as springboards to larger sites.
 Phony reviews and contact links are made to look legitimate.
 They get passwords and banking or credit card numbers for financial destruction.